 RAM is interesting, it doesn’t really make anything faster when you have enough of it, but it will slow you down without a question if you don’t have enough.
 So make sure you tend to have a bit too much than too little.

-Current modern RAM is stated as DDR4, and for those of you who want to optimize the RAM speed as much as possible, you should be looking for high Clock Speed and Low CL Latency.
-So A Corsair DDR4 3200MHz CL15 would be slightly faster than a 2400MHz CL17.
+Those of you who want to optimize the RAM speed as much as possible should be looking for high Clock Speed and Low CL Latency.
+So a Corsair DDR4 3200MHz CL15 would be slightly faster than a 2400MHz CL17.

 For our Best Computer for Graphic Design therefore, the GPU is a hardware part that you can save some money on without trading too much or any performance.
 Your Viewport will still be snappy and smooth.

-As a minimum for serious Graphic Designers, Irecommend an Nvidia GTX 1050 or better a GTX 1060 which will keep your PC performing well for a long time.
+As a minimum for serious Graphic Designers, Irecommend an Nvidia GTX 1650 or better a GTX 1660 which will keep your PC performing well for a long time.

 Now there is one big BUT that I will mention before we can continue on.